 While hiker hunger is remarkable, as you have almost no chance to gain weight while on the trail, you need to make sure you understand why it happens and how to properly maintain your health through this period of immense stress on your body.

 Let’s face it.
 It is primarily because you are burning far more calories than you are taking every day for weeks over weeks.

 The result is that when calories are in easy and quick supply, your body asks for everything you can shovel down, allowing you to eat just about anything.

 This allows the body to refill used storage and to get as many nutrients back in as it can to handle the long road and recovery that never seems to come fully.

 It’s been said that the approximate calories used by a normal-weight individual can be upwards of 500 calories per hour.

-This means on a day of hiking, assuming a short 8-hour day, you would burn around 4000 calories in addition to your average BMR and basal metabolic rate.
+This means on a day of hiking, assuming a short 8-hour day, you will burn around 4000 calories in addition to your average BMR and basal metabolic rate.

 There is almost no way for a hiker to carry, let alone eat, 6000 calories daily.
 This would equate to much more food and pack space than you have with all other gear.

-This means after the day, a long-distance hiker is at a super large deficit which the body seeks to crave to fill as soon as the food is available or faces endurance and performance impact.
+This means after the day, a long-distance hiker is at a large caloric deficit which the body seeks to crave to fill as soon as the food is available or faces endurance and performance impact.